bigmat18/Mindflayer/100. Notes/ICP Iterative Closest Point.md

 	- Use all available points
 	- Uniform sub-sampling
 	- Random sampling in each iteration
-	- Ensure that samples have [[Normals on 3D Models|normal]] distributed as uniformly as possible
+	- Ensure that samples have [[Surfaces Normals|normal]] distributed as uniformly as possible

 	![[Pasted image 20250510015713.png | 350]]